shakesco/shakesco-docs/content/docs/autopayments/integration.md

 One time payment is here!
 When you want to pull payment only once just enter period as **0** ans start period as **0**.
 The user will still need to accept this request, but you will only pull payment once.

+The user will always return has_paid as true, until you request again.
+If you request again, you will reset everything and they will need to make another one time payment to be marked as paid.

 #### Requesting token

 We have added support for you to request tokens from users.
 For now your Polygon auto-payment account supports WBTC, WETH, USDT and USDC.
 On Ethereum: WBTC, USDT and USDC.